BXM22/Ascend_1.0/CSV_IMPORT_INSTRUCTIONS.md

-# How to Add CSV File to App Bundle
+# Legacy: How to Add CSV File to App Bundle

+> **Note:** The app now ships with a curated JSON exercise dataset (`exercises.json`) that is loaded automatically by `ExRxDirectoryManager`.
+CSV import is optional and intended only for advanced users or development tooling.

-## Step 1: Add CSV File to Xcode Project
+## Step 1: Add CSV File to Xcode Project (Optional)

 1. **Open your Xcode project**
 2. **Right-click on the `Ascend` folder** in the Project Navigator (left sidebar)